Meetra21/An-Algorithm-for-Pneumonia-Detection-Based-on-Chest-X_Ray-Images/README.md

 # Chest X-Ray Images (Pneumonia) Dataset

-This repository provides an overview and analysis of the **Chest X-Ray Images (Pneumonia) Dataset**, a publicly available medical imaging dataset used for developing and evaluating machine learning models to detect pneumonia from chest X-rays.
+This project provides An Algorithm for Pneumonia Detection Based on **Chest X-Ray Images Images**, a publicly available medical imaging dataset used for developing and evaluating machine learning models to detect pneumonia from chest X-rays.

 ---